Leichhardt River

-The Leichhardt River is a river in north west Queensland, Australia.
+The Leichhardt River is a river in north-west Queensland, Australia.

 Course

 The source of the river is in the Selwyn Range under Rifle Creek Hill and fed by Rifle Creek approximately 25 km south of the mining town Mount Isa.
 It runs in a generally northerly direction almost parallel with the Diamantina Developmental Road until it reaches Mount Isa and crosses the Barkly Highway.
 It continues in a north easterly direction across the Gulf Country passing through Lake Moondarra past Glenroy Station then through Lake Julius.
 It then bears east then north again almost parallel with the Burke Developmental Road until crossing it near Nardoo.
 Continuing north past Augustus Downs Station to its mouth at the Gulf of Carpentaria.

-The river is named after the early explorer of Australia, Ludwig Leichhardt.
+The river was named by explorer and surveyor Augustus Charles Gregory after the early explorer of Australia, Ludwig Leichhardt.
+Gregory chose the name because:"Two days' journey S.E. brought us to a river 100 yards wide, in detached pools.
+(Latitude 18 degrees 12 minutes, longitude 189 degrees 65 minutes.)
+This river was mistaken for the Albert by Dr. Leichhardt, and I therefore named it after that enterprising explorer."

 Catchment

 Leichhardt River has a catchment area of 32878 km2.
 Primary activities undertaken in the watershed include mining and grazing.

 The river is ephemeral and in the dry season the upstream reaches retract to a series of waterholes.
 The drainage basin and river estuary are in a near pristine condition.

 The river is dammed near Mount Isa to form Lake Moondarra.
 Other storage facilities in the catchment include Julius Dam, East Leichhardt Dam and Rifle Creek Dam.
 Around 50 km upstream from its mouth are the Leichhardt Falls.
 As well as Mount Isa, the small community of Kajabbi is located on the river.

 The river has a mean annual discharge of 2179 GL.